next-exp/sw-docs/docs/source/esmeralda.rst

       **1.b)** the energy correction of the survivor hits using krypton maps (see :doc:`ICAROS`).

- **2.** A first (and rough) computation of the topology-related information of events (analogous to :doc:`isaura`).
+ **2.** A first computation of the topology-related information of events using some of these corrected SiPM hits.

-The position of the city within the NEXT reconstruction chain is precisely after :doc:`penthesilea`, since the input corresponds to the uncorrected hits stored in the ``/RECO/Events`` table of the **hdst** files.
-It is worth remarking here --in order to understand :ref:`Output <Esmeralda output>` and :ref:`Config <Esmeralda config>`-- that stages (i) and (ii) are performed two times inside the city for two different subsamples of the input dst.
-Thanks to that, the output is adapted to two different possible posterior analyses.
-This will be further discussed later on, in the :ref:`Workflow <Esmeralda workflow>` section.
+The position of the city within the NEXT reconstruction chain is after :doc:`penthesilea`.
+Thus, the input corresponds to the uncorrected hits stored in the ``/RECO/Events`` table of the **hdst** files.
+It is worth remarking here --in order to understand :ref:`Output <Esmeralda output>` and :ref:`Config <Esmeralda config>`-- that stages **1.a)** and **1.b)** are performed two times inside the city for two different subsamples of the input dst.
+In consequence, the output will be able to be adapted to two possible posterior analyses.

 .. _Esmeralda input: